-Cybersecurity Comparative Guide - - Japan
+Cybersecurity Comparative Guide

 5.3 What steps are companies legally required to take in response to cyber incidents?

-Under the Civil Code, if a business operator intentionally or negligently causes a data breach and damage to a data subject, it must compensate the data subject for the damages caused by breach.
-In addition, although this is not a legally required procedure, in addition to what is outlined in question 5.2, it is desirable to:
+If a business operator intentionally or negligently causes a data breach and damage to a data subject, it must, under the Civil Code, compensate for damages caused by the data breach.
+In addition, the guidelines of the PPC require the operator to report the incident to a responsible person and take measures to prevent the spread of harm, investigate the facts and the cause, identify the scope of impact, and consider and implement measures to prevent recurrence.

 5.4 What legal duties, if any, do corporate officers and directors have with respect to cyber-incident response?
 Under what circumstances might they be considered in breach?

-If a company does not have an established policy regarding its internal control system for information management, and a cyber incident occurs and the company suffers damages, the corporate directors and officers may be held liable for damages, including damages incurred by the company.
+If a company does not have an established policy regarding its internal control system for information management, and a cyber incident occurs and the company suffers damages, the corporate directors and officers may be liable for damages, including damages incurred by the company.

 6 Trends and predictions